HospitalRun/hospitalrun/README.md

 you can run `git cz` from the root directory in order to commit to the proper standards.

 1. Staging all pending changes.
 Es: `git add .`
-2. Use the following command: `npx git-cz`
+2. Use the following command: `yarn commit`
 3. Updates remote refs using local refs.
 Es: `git push`

 ### How to commit a specific package?